Hogna carolinensis: Female/female interaction

-As these spiders are mostly solitary, there is not much interaction between females.
+As these spiders are mostly-solitary, there is not much interaction between females.
 When female Carolina wolf spiders do interact, their behavior can range from merely making foreleg contact to cannibalism.
 Typically, they will make threatening motions like extending their forelegs, spreading their chelicerae, or drumming their palpi at each other.

 Social behavior

-Though Carolina wolf spiders are not social, research has shown that the offspring that stay with and socialize with their mother after birth have better hunting skills and bigger brains.
+Though Carolina wolf spiders are not social, research has shown that the offspring that stays with and socializes with their mother after birth have better hunting-skills and bigger brains.

 Predators

 Though excellent hunters, Carolina wolf spiders also find themselves subject to predation.
-As Carolina wolf spiders are widespread across the continent, they have myriad predators.
-Their predators include a variety of lizards, amphibians, wasps, and spider eating birds.
+As Carolina wolf spiders are widespread across the continent, they have a myriad of predators.
+Their predators include a variety of lizards, amphibians, wasps, and spider-eating birds.
 Carolina wolf spiders are prey to large arthropods, including scorpions, as well as owls and coyotes.
 One researcher witnessed a group of predatory ants enter a spider's burrow, consume the spider, and take over the burrow as their own.

 Physiology

 Locomotion

-There is not a significant difference of the sprint speed, (i.e. the speed at which they will escape perceived threats) of the Carolina wolf spider between males and females.
-There is, however, a difference in chances a males or a females will flee from a threat.
+There is not a significant difference of the sprint-speed, (i.e. the speed at which they will escape perceived threats) of the Carolina wolf spider between males and females.
+There is, however, a difference in chances a male or a female will flee from a threat.
 Spiders will flee to try and get far enough from a predator in hopes that they will lose interest in them.
 Male Carolina wolf spiders flee significantly more than females.
 Researchers believe that this is due to Carolina wolf spider burrowing habits.
 Male spiders do not own burrows as often as females, so they are not able to find a safe escape in their burrows as frequently as their female counterparts.
 Interestingly, the speed of the spider and flee distance are positively correlated, meaning that the spiders that flee farther are able to run away faster, both mechanisms helping their antipredatory reactions.

 Senses

-In addition to sight and olfactory senses, Carolina wolf spiders will react to vibrations they sense.
+In addition to sight and olfactory-senses, Carolina wolf spiders will react to vibrations they sense.
 They will either return to their burrow, if available, or they will flee.